KSRQ

-KSRQ (90.1 FM, "Pioneer 90.1") is a 24,000-watt public radio station licensed to Northland Community & Technical College.
+KSRQ (90.1 FM) is a 24,000-watt community radio station licensed to Northland Community & Technical College.
 The station serves the Thief River Falls, Minnesota area with rimshot coverage in Grand Forks, North Dakota.
-It is a member of Minnesota's Ampers network.

-Pioneer 90.1's daytime music mix is Triple-A. Overnights feature a deep tracks classic rock mix.
+Branded as Pioneer 90.1, KSRQ is a member of Minnesota's AMPERS network, an association of 17 independent community stations across the state.
+The station's program schedule includes a wide variety of programs, including Adult Album Alternative (AAA), Americana, Folk, Country, Classic Rock, Latino, and Polka, among other genres.

-The station bills its 6 pm to midnight weeknight programming as "Pioneer 90.1 After Hours," featuring volunteer-hosted and syndicated programming.
-Weekends also feature a mix of volunteer-hosted and syndicated programs.
+In addition to locally- and regionally produced shows hosted by volunteers, the station carries public radio programming distributed by Public Radio Exchange, such as American Routes, eTown, and Folk Alley.

 History

 10-watt KAVS-FM (89.5) signed on at the Thief River Falls Area Vocational School in 1971, three years after the school's radio announcing program was launched.
-Regularly-scheduled programming began in 1972.
+Regularly scheduled programming began in 1972.

 A move to 90.1 FM and a power increase to 1,800 watts followed in 1977.
 The station's call letters changed to KSRQ in 1983.
 The station's transmitter was relocated to a taller tower and effective power was increased to 24,000 watts in 1989.

 Starting around 2003, the station's management started recruiting community volunteer hosts.
 In August 2004, the station's format changed from daily segments of country, soft rock, and metal to adult album alternative as "Pioneer 90.1."